-Judges' Names Meet Referee Signature
+Judges' Names

-F. The NCAA Men's Gymnastics Committee will use scores submitted online to determine the team and individual rankings.
-The rankings will be based on the following:
+F. The NCAA Men's Gymnastics Committee will use scores submitted online to determine the team and individual rankings for the NCAA Championship.
+For a full description of the championship qualification process, please refer to the NCAA Men's Gymnastics Pre-Championship Manual.